Commission on Aging Services

 A Home Maintenance worker provides services which will contribute to the extended life of an owner-occupied home and help maintain minimum health and safety standards.
 This would include: minor roof repair, window repair, correct faulty plumbing, repair stairs, install or repair railings, and building wheelchair ramps as needed.
 Clients are asked to pay for the material.

 Home-delivered meals provides older adults with a hot meal during the noon hour.
-To be eligible one must; be over the age of 60, be homebound, and unable to shop or prepare own meals.
+To be eligible one must; 60 years of age or older, be homebound, and unable to shop or prepare own meals.
 A suggested donation of $2.50 for each meal provided.

 Commission on Aging offers transportation to medical appointments for Senior Citizens of Gratiot County for a fee of $5 per 20 miles.
 Please contact Commission on Aging front desk at 989-875-5246 to make arrangements.
 We ask for at least a 2 to 3 day notice for all transportation requests.